 Starburst Generic JDBC connector#

-The Generic JDBC connector allows querying and creating tables in an external database that SEP does not have a dedicated connector for.
+The Generic JDBC connector allows querying and creating tables in an external database that Presto does not have a dedicated connector for.
 This can be used for proof-of-concept deployments of federation use-cases, enabling joining multiple data sources.
 For production deployments a dedicated supported connector should be used.

 Due to its generic nature, this connector may or may not work with a particular database or deployment scenario.
 In particular, you should expect the connector to handle at most only a subset of data types available in the external database.

-A valid Starburst Enterprise license.
+The connector requires a valid Starburst Enterprise Presto license.

 The Generic JDBC connector requires a JDBC 4.2 driver dedicated for the external database.
 No JDBC drivers are shipped with the connector.
 The installation steps assume you have the external database already running and that you have the appropriate JDBC driver jar.